fac30/PLOG_Marika/Week_05.md

     ```typescript
     http://localhost:3000/questions?quizId=${quizId}
     ```
   - Faced challenges ensuring data consistency between backend and frontend.
-Iteratively improved API calls and data handling to achieve better synchronisation.
+Iteratively improved API calls and data handling to achieve better synchronisation with the help of my colleagues.
   - I didn't consider accessibility at all while working on the project.
 I focused on aesthetics and deactivated the focus option on buttons during styling, which I plan to address moving forward.